 Other transport asymmetry constraints

-The backhauling links for our mobile stations are often shared with the fixed core network.
-This is especially true when we need to deploy high capacity links.
+The backhauling links for our mobile base stations are often shared with the fixed core network.
+This is especially true when is needed to deploy high capacity links.
 High capacity radio links are needed in areas where it is impossible to deploy optical fiber network, or it is economically too expensive.
-In these conditions, once we have deployed the radio link(s), we also use it to backhaul traffic of the fixed network (i.e. backhauling of the DSLAM or E1 links for fixed network customers).
+In these conditions, once were deployed the radio link(s), the operator may also use themto backhaul the traffic of the fixed network (i.e. backhauling of the DSLAM or E1 links for fixed network customers).
 These kinds of links have different levels of asymmetry.
 The overall level of asymmetry should therefore take into account all these varying figures.

 The deployment of an asymmetrical link with a fixed asymmetry ratio imposes limiting constrains on the flexibility of the network.